Ebiroll/DSRemote/README.md

 If that is not the case it's possible that the software does not work correctly.
 On your scope, go to the menu Utility -> Options -> Installed and make sure you have the following options installed:

-"DECODER RS232,I2C,SPI Official"
+* DECODER RS232,I2C,SPI Official
-"MEM_DEPTH 24M/12M/6M Official"
+* MEM_DEPTH 24M/12M/6M Official
-"TRIGGER Timeout,Runt,Window,Delay,Setup,NthEdge,RS232,I2C,SPI Official"
+* TRIGGER Timeout,Runt,Window,Delay,Setup,NthEdge,RS232,I2C,SPI Official
-"RECORDER Record/Re-play Official"
+* RECORDER Record/Re-play Official
-"BANDWIDTH 100M Official"
+* BANDWIDTH 100M Official